52rtb/data-science/README.md

 - [seaborn](https://github.com/mwaskom/seaborn)
 - [mpld3](http://mpld3.github.io/quickstart.html)

-mpld3 is kind of an extention of matplotlit, I like it so much and it's easy enough to use.
+mpld3 is kind of an extention of matplotlib, I like it so much and it's easy enough to use.
 The kernel of this package is to converting the matplotlit graph object to a dict which can be used to build and html d3 graph.

 2. books & courses
+---

 - [Data Science / Harvard](http://cs109.github.io/2014/pages/schedule.html)